Sizchode/SSL-Project/README.md

 # MAE Self-Supervised Learning on Galaxy10-DECALS

 This repository implements Masked Autoencoder (MAE) self-supervised learning on the Galaxy10-DECALS dataset using Vision Transformers.
 The project explores MAE pre-training on astronomical galaxy images and evaluates learned representations through comprehensive linear probing and fine-tuning experiments.
-Pre-trained encoder can be accessed at https://drive.google.com/file/d/1oQ1woMGIf8wXCsmp_DIrCNTUvR1n6JuM/view?usp=sharing
+Pre-trained encoder can be accessed at https://drive.google.com/file/d/1oQ1woMGIf8wXCsmp_DIrCNTUvR1n6JuM/view?usp=sharing.
+All experiments are run on Oscar.

 ## Results